 You've made a fantastic app for the iPhone and iPad.
 Well done: but the real work starts now.
 You've got to sell the thing.

 App promotion is a tough gig, make no bones about it.
 It's become painfully clear that small indie devs, the lifeblood of iOS innovation, face a huge battle edging out the larger software companies and their swollen marketing budgets.
-(We discuss this in Why Apple should pay more attention to indie developers in the App Store.)

 But don't despair.
 Small app developers can make good money on the App Store, provided they've got a great app, a strong marketing strategy and a bit of luck.

 In this article we discuss the various strategies you can use to market an app successfully on the App Store: how to get to the top of the App Store charts, how to sell more in-app purchases, and what price you should set for your app.
 We even discuss the problem of app cloning, something that afflicts every successful iOS app.
 Read next: How to make an iPhone app